Tax Form Calculator

 About Illinois Tax Calculations

-Credits based on dependants may reduce the final tax bill for qualifying households in Illinois.
 Part-year residents in Illinois have specialised filing rules that account for time spent in and out of the state, affecting tax apportioning.
+Itemised deductions are permitted in Illinois, which can reduce taxable income for qualifying taxpayers, especially those with significant deductible expenses.

 All examples include Federal Income Tax, Social Security, Medicare and state-level adjustments for Illinois.
 Data is updated across 2013–2026/27 to maintain accuracy.
 You can explore broader rules in our Illinois tax hub.